 Highlights: Fiery, Amusing, Athletic

-This breed can grow up to 15.5 inches and weights 15-18 pounds.
-Their intelligence and symmetrical looks combine to make for an all-around respectable dog.
+This breed can grow up to 15.5 inches and weights 15-18 lbs.
+Their high intelligence and symmetrical look combine to make for an all-around respectable dog.
+And just like any other terrier, they’re super energetic and alert.

 65. Yorkshire Terrier